laravel-shift/filament-companies/README.md

     }
 }
 ```
+> [!CAUTION]
+> This feature is a core part of the package and should typically remain enabled.
+Disabling it will prevent users from switching between companies, which may not be desirable for most use cases.

 ## Configuring Profile Features

 You can selectively enable or disable certain profile features.
-If you choose to omit a feature, it will be considered as disabled (`false`) by default.
+If a feature is omitted, it will be disabled by default.

 To do so, modify your `FilamentCompaniesServiceProvider` class as shown below: